-- sdir indicates that the block is a data block in a small file; - ldir indicates that the block is a data block in a large file (the indirect block number is not available); - idir indicates that the block is an indirect block (pointing to data blocks) in a large file;

-free indicates that the block was mentioned after -b and is free;

-urk indicates a malfunction in chkold.

-When an i-number specified after -i is encountered while reading a directory, a report in the form i# ino; i = d# (class) name where i# is the requested i-number. d# is the i-number of the directory, class is the class of the directory block as discussed above (virtually always "sdir") and name is the entry name.
-This diagnostic gives enough information to find a full path name for an i-number without using the -1 option: use -b n to find an entry name and the i-number of the directory containing the reference to n, then recursively use -b on the i-number of the directory to find its name.

-Another important class of file system diseases indicated by chkold is files for which the number of directory entries does not agree with the link-count field of the i-node.
+When an i-number specified after -i is encountered while reading a directory, a report in the form # ino; i = d# (class) name where i# is the requested i-number. d# is the i-number of the directory, class is the class of the directory block as discussed above (virtually always "sdir") and name is the entry name.
+This diagnostic gives enough information to find a full path name for an i-number without using the -l option: use $-\mathbf{b}$ n to find an entry name and the i-number of the directory containing the reference to n, then recursively use $-\mathbf{b}$ on the i-number of the directory to find its name.
+Another important class of file system diseases indicated by check is files for which the number of directory entries does not agree with the link-count field of the i-node.
 The diagnostic is hard to interpret.
-It has the form i# delta

-Here i# is the i-number affected.
+It has the form i# delta Here i# is the i-number affected.
 Delta is an octal number accumulated in a byte, and thus can have the value 0 through 377(8).
 The easiest way (short of rewriting the routine) of explaining the significance of delta is to describe how it is computed.
 If the associated i-node is allocated (that is, has the allocated bit on) add 100 to delta.
 If its link-count is non-zero, add another 100 plus the link-count.
 Each time a directory entry specifying the associated i-number is encountered, subtract 1 from delta.
 At the end, the i-number and delta are printed if delta is neither 0 nor 200.
-The first case indicates that the i-node was unallocated and no entries for it appear; the second that it was allocated and that the link-count and the number of directory entries agree.
+The first case CHECK(VIII) CHECK (VIII) indicates that the i-node was unallocated and no entries for it appear; the second that it was allocated and that the link-count and the number of directory entries agree.

-CB-UNIX 2.1

 Therefore (to explain the symptoms of the most common difficulties) delta = 377 (-1 in 8-bit, 2's complement octal) means that there is a directory entry for an unallocated i-node.
 This is somewhat serious and the entry should be found and removed forthwith.
 Delta = 201 usually means that a normal, allocated i-node has no directory entry.
 This difficulty is much less serious.
 Whatever blocks there are in the file are unavailable, but no further damage will occur if nothing is done.
-A clri followed by a chkold -s will restore the lost space at leisure.
+A iclr followed by a check - s will restore the lost space at leisure.
 In general, values of delta equal to or somewhat above 0, 100, or 200 are relatively innocuous; just below these numbers there is danger of spreading infection.

-BUGS

-Chkold -l or -u on large file systems takes a great deal of core.

-Since chkold is inherently two-pass in nature, extraneous diagnostics may be produced if applied to active file systems.
+BUGS Unfortunately, check - l on file systems with more than 3000 or so files does not work because it runs out of core.
+Since check is inherently two-pass in nature, extraneous diagnostics may be produced if applied to active file systems.
 It believes even preposterous super-blocks and consequently can get core images.